 In today’s post, Valerio Alessandroni, Zigurat’s professor of Global MBA in Digital Business and an expert in Industry 4.0 shares with us his vision of how data-driven manufacturing will improve the effectiveness of the processes.

 The way leading to Industry 4.0 always starts from a digitization step.
-This can be followed by a Business Intelligence step – concentrated on data visualization and analysis – and the exploitation of an Artificial Intelligence engine for predictive maintenance and process optimization.
-To correctly perform these steps, the manufacturing assets should be smart, networked, and integrated into a single cohesive system.
+This can be followed by a Business Intelligence step - concentrated on data visualization and analysis - and the exploitation of an Artificial Intelligence engine for predictive maintenance and process optimization.
+To correctly perform these steps, the manufacturing assets should be smart

 Also, automation technologies can benefit from a data-driven approach.
 First of all thanks to the automated collection of data, through the IIoT (Industrial Internet of Things) technologies, and their processing without manual interventions.
 Second, using the available data to manage automated decision-making processes.